Is your mouth dry? Do you always think about salty foods?

 What does it mean if you crave salt?

 Welcome my friend.
-You’re about to learn what’s behind your craving for salty foods.
+You’re about to learn what’s behind your craving for salty foods like pickles or chips.

 This post about the meaning behind salt cravings will explore: